 “This latest video confirms my previous statements regarding the amount of evidence the government has concerning UAP,” former counterintelligence agent Luis Elizondo told The Debrief over the telephone.
 “We are just beginning to scratch the surface.”

 Elizondo was the director of the Pentagon’s UAP investigation portfolio, the Advanced Aerospace Threat Identification Program (AATIP), between 2012 and 2017.

 The deadline for the UAP Task Force’s report to the Senate Intelligence Committee will arrive in late June, although it remains to be seen whether the Task Force will request an extension for its deadline.
 This, in addition to the question of how much information it will contain may remain unclassified and accessible to the public.

 The Debrief will update this story as it develops.

 Follow and connect with author Micah Hanks on Twitter: @MicahHanks

-Do you have additional information regarding sightings of UAP by military personnel?
-Were you on active duty during any related incidents?
-Send us an email firstname.lastname@example.org.
+If you have additional information regarding sightings of UAP by military personnel or were on active duty during any such related incidents, we are interested in hearing from you.
+Send us an email at email@example.com.